High-impact Social Media Management Strategies for Your Business

 “But that’s absurd!”

-Realistically, social media marketing is always part of any digital campaign discussions we have with clients.
+Realistically, social media management and marketing is always part of any digital campaign discussions we have with clients.
 This, of course, is a complicated topic.
 Though conceptually simple, social media is one of the most misunderstood marketing platforms.

 It is, perhaps, not your fault.
 With stories cropped to 140 characters and conversations abbreviated to emojis, how do you take advantage of social media?